ministryofjustice/security-guidance/docs/working-securely-with-paper-documents-and-files.md

 ### Long-term storage

 The MoJ has arrangements for the secure long-term storage of paper documents and files.
-If you want to keep paper-based information, but no longer need to regular access to it, see the information on the MoJ Intranet regarding [keeping, deleting, and disclosing information](https://intranet.justice.gov.uk/guidance/knowledge-information/managing-information/keeping-deleting-disclosing-info/paper-other-formats/).
+If you want to keep paper-based information, but no longer need to regular access to it, refer to the information on the MoJ Intranet regarding [keeping, deleting, and disclosing information](https://intranet.justice.gov.uk/guidance/knowledge-information/managing-information/keeping-deleting-disclosing-info/paper-other-formats/).
 The [Records and Retention team](mailto:Records_Retention_@justice.gov.uk) can provide additional guidance.

 ### What to do if you think there has been a security breach